helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

    ```
 2. Run the script for your model framework.
 You can run more than one script.

-> **NOTE**: Prerequisites are not large, but you can choose to install Model Optimizer support only for certain frameworks.
+> **NOTE**: You can choose to install Model Optimizer support for only certain frameworks.
 In the same directory are individual scripts for Caffe, TensorFlow 1.x, TensorFlow 2.x, MXNet, Kaldi*, and ONNX (install_prerequisites_caffe.sh, etc.).

 The Model Optimizer is configured for one or more frameworks.

-You have completed all required installation, configuration and build steps in this guide to use your CPU to work with your trained models.
+You have now completed all required installation, configuration, and build steps in this guide to use your CPU to work with your trained models.

-To enable inference on other hardware, see:
+To enable inference on other hardware, see below:
 - <a href="#additional-GPU-steps">Steps for Intel® Processor Graphics (GPU)</a>
 - <a href="#additional-NCS-steps">Steps for Intel® Neural Compute Stick 2</a>
 - <a href="#install-VPU">Steps for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs</a><br>

-Or proceed to the <a href="#get-started">Get Started</a> to get started with running code samples and demo applications.
+Or proceed to <a href="#get-started">Start Using the Toolkit</a> to get started with running code samples and demo applications.

 ## <a name="additional-GPU-steps"></a>Steps for Intel® Processor Graphics (GPU)